DVMProject/dvmv24/README.md

 Schematics for the board are also included in the `hw` directory to build your own adapters.

+### Hardware Revisions

+There are two hardware revisions, the original "V1" boards, and the newer "V2" boards.
+The V2 boards offload the USB->serial functionality to a dedicated CP2102 chip which alleviates some lockup/freezing issues that were encountered with the original V1 hardware.

+The two hardware revisions require different firmware binaries, but both can be built from the same repository and commands.

 ### The `CLKSEL` Jumper

 This jumper connects the serial clock line to the `RXCLK` pin.
 Currently this jumper must be in place for the V24 adapter to work properly.
 In the future, the board will support external clocking, but for now the firmware only supports generating clocks for both TX & RX.